Court Rules - Administration of the Court - E-Filing

 (g) Subscriber - One contracting with a Vendor to use the e-filing system.

-(h) Vendor - A company or organization that has an executed Electronic Information Project Agreement with the Clerk of the Circuit Court to provide e-filing services for the 18th Judicial Circuit.
+(h) Vendor - A company or organization that has an executed Electronic Information Project Agreement with the Clerk of the Circuit Court to provide e-filing services for the 18th Judicial Circuit or any electronic filing service provider (EFSP) certified for filing into the Supreme Court mandated eFileIL system.

 5.05 AUTHORIZED USERS